Over the years, cycling changed the way of training considerably, now everyone recommends training with potentiometer.

 It wasn't until long ago that I asked myself the same question.
 The answer is simple; If I want to make the most of the little time I have to train, I need to train with power.

 What is the reason?
 Unlike training based on heart rate, the power allows us to measure the muscular demands of the effort instead of just aerobics.
-The metric-based approach to training that provides power is invaluable in helping athletes achieve their goals.
+The metrics-based approach to training that power provides is invaluable in helping athletes achieve their goals.

 Before starting train with potentiometer you must understand the information that it will provide and how to use it.
 This is the first installment of a series of articles that will help you get the most out of your power meter.

 I already have a potentiometer.
 What should I do now?